LasagnaCake/MakaiLib/docs/specifications/formats.md

 	},
 	// Optional
 	"warp": {/* Same data as in texture */},
-	"material": {/* Options found in ObjectMaterial, except those that involve a texture */}, }
+	"material": {/* Options found in ObjectMaterial, except those that involve a texture (does not have to be all of them) */}, }
 ```

 Undefined values are assumed to be their default setting.

+---